ccuser44/Octagon/docs/Server/PlayerProfile.md

 ```

 !!!warning
-    This method will throw an error if the detection it self for `physicsThreshold` doesn't exist or isn't enabled.
+    - This method will throw an error if the detection it self for `physicsThreshold` doesn't exist or isn't enabled.

+    - Don't pass in a negative increment value.

 ### `PlayerProfile:DecrementPhysicsThreshold()`